-This representation letter is provided in connection with your audit of the financial statements of Stanely G. Tate Florida Prepaid College Foundation, Inc., which comprise the statements of financial position as of June 30, 2017, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements, for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the Stanley G. Tate Florida Prepaid College Foundation, Inc., which comprise the statement of financial position as of June 30, 2019, and the related statement of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States (U.S. GAAP).